• Skip to primary navigation

 Everything you need to know for your bulking and cutting needs.

 For so many of us, we have that image of what we want to look like when we join a gym.
-Those of us bodybuilders have that image for what we want to look like.
-But it can be a real challenge in getting there, full of things like having a proper diet and training with intensity and a correct supplementation protocol.
+While achieving your desired physique may seem cut and dry, it can be a real challenge in getting there, full of things like having a proper diet and training with intensity and a correct supplementation protocol.
 One of the hardest things to do though, is track your calories.
 Having the expertise to know what to do and how to do it.
 Sure, reading about fellow bodybuilders and athletes is a great tool, but everyone is different what works for them may not work for you; that can be discouraging.

 However, if you take these components and break them down into only the essentials, you clear out the clutter that can overwhelm you.
 When it really comes down to it, there are only a handful of things that matter and each is manageable in efforts to get you to your goal.
 Between calories, basal metabolic rate, and daily intake requirements, with the right understanding, you will definitely be on your way to reaching those goals.